Carolina Panthers: Ownership and administration

+The franchise is legally registered as Panther Football, LLC.

 Jerry Richardson

 Jerry Richardson was the founder and first owner of the Carolina Panthers.
 Richardson and his family owned about 48% of the team, (Note: Under NFL rules, an NFL owner and his family only need to control 30 percent of a team to be considered the team's controlling owner.) with the remaining 52% owned by a group of 14 limited partners.
 Richardson and the other investors paid $206 million for the rights to start the team in 1993.

+In December 2017, Sports Illustrated reported that at least four former Panthers employees had received confidential settlements related to allegations of workplace misconduct by Richardson, including sexual harassment and the use of a racial slur.
+Richardson announced that he would sell the team after the 2017 season, and the NFL assumed control of the investigation.
+In June 2018, the NFL said that an independent investigation led by former U.S. attorney Mary Jo White had found evidence substantiating the allegations; the league fined Richardson $2.75 million.

 Team president

 Mike McCormack, a Hall of Fame lineman for the Cleveland Browns and former coach and executive for the Seattle Seahawks, was the Panthers' first team president, presiding in that role from 1994 until his retirement in 1997; McCormack was inducted as the first person in the Carolina Panthers Hall of Honor later that year.
-Jerry Richardson's son, Mark, was appointed as the team's second president in 1997 and served in that role until he stepped down in 2009.
+Jerry Richardson's son, Mark, was the team's president from 1997 to 2009.
 His brother Jon, who had been president of Bank of America Stadium, stepped down at the same time.
 The resignations of Mark and Jon Richardson were unexpected, as it was thought that the two would eventually take over the team from their father.
-Mark Richardson was replaced by Danny Morrison, who had previously served as the athletic director of both Texas Christian University and Wofford College, Richardson's alma mater.
+Mark Richardson was replaced by Danny Morrison, who had previously been the athletic director of both Texas Christian University and Wofford College, Richardson's alma mater.
 Morrison resigned in early 2017.
 The role was vacant until August 2018, when Tom Glick was hired as team president.
-He had previously served as the COO of Manchester City.
+He had previously been the COO of Manchester City.

 David Tepper

 On May 16, 2018, David Tepper, formerly a minority owner of the Pittsburgh Steelers, finalized an agreement to purchase the Carolina Panthers, for nearly $2.3 billion, a record at the time.
 The agreement was approved by the league owners on May 22, 2018.
+The sale closed on July 9, 2018.
 According to Forbes, the Panthers are worth approximately $2.3 billion as of 2018.
 They ranked the Carolina Panthers as the 21st-most valuable NFL team and the 36th-most valuable sports team in the world.